- UCAS Code: H600

 The study of analogue and digital electronics continues, enhanced by an introduction to basic concepts in signal processing.
 Further study includes the design and analysis of electrical and microcontroller-based instrumentation systems, coupled with further classes in advanced maths.
 All classes are supported by practical and team-working activities.

 In third year, you'll begin to develop specialist engineering skills through completing classes in a range of advanced topics.

 In Year 4 you undertake an individual research project, which will help you gain valuable technical and project management skills, along with a selection of advanced technical modules of your choice.

 Transfer from BEng to MEng is possible after any year.

-Students have exclusive access to our extensive computing network, and purpose built teaching spaces including our high voltage facilities, and student design & project labs equipped with the latest technologies.
+Students have exclusive access to our extensive computing network, and purpose-built teaching spaces including high voltage facilities, and student design & project labs equipped with the latest technologies.

 Engineering Industry & Profession

 To provide an overview of industry and give you some understanding of the industry environment that you would enter as well as the types of roles you would/could undertake.
 To explain role and responsibility of the engineering profession and individual engineer.